galaxyproject/admin-training/sessions/15-job-conf/job_conf.md

 The exception is **Pulsar**.
 More on this in *Using heterogeneous compute resources*

 ---
+# Handlers

+Define which Galaxy processes are job handlers:
+- `id` attribute should match the `--server-name` param value of a process
+- Dedicated handlers can be reserved, e.g. for small, high throughput jobs
+- The list of plugins that are loaded by a job handler can be limited using `<plugin>` subelements (e.g. when the DRMAA plugin needs to be loaded with different library paths)

+---
 # Destinations

 Define *how* jobs should be run:
 - Which plugin?
 - In a Docker container?
 Which one?
-- DRM params (queue, cores, memory, walltime)?
+- **DRM params** (queue, cores, memory, walltime)?
 - Environment (variables e.g. `$PATH`, source an env file, run a command)?

----
-# Handlers

-Define which job handler (Galaxy server) processes should handle a job:
-- Higher availability pool for small, high throughput jobs
-- Work around concurrency limit race conditions

 ---
 # The default job configuration